minikin/books-swiftui/README.md

 ## Warnings

-Please, keep in mind that SwiftUI are still in Beta.
+Please, keep in mind that SwiftUI is still in an early stage.